 If they’re tasked to train and certify new channel partners, customers or prospects, they typically prefer a solution that’s designed specifically for that purpose, alone.
 If they want to sell content and drive revenue, they almost never consider a solution that emphasizes talent management and compliance features.

-In the last 21 months at Talented Learning, we’ve been heads down studying the LMS industry.
-We have conducted in-depth reviews of almost 100 vendors, helped dozens of LMS buyers and shared notes with countless extended enterprise experts around the globe.
-We crunched all this data and have mapped the different types of LMSs that exist today and what buyers want, need and buy.
-Over the coming months, we will release a series of Top 10 nominations for the varying types of LMSs we categorized and name the best-of-the-best in our upcoming LMS Vendor Awards Ceremony webinar.
+In the last 21 months at Talented Learning, we’ve been heads-down studying the LMS industry.
+We have conducted in-depth reviews of almost 100 vendors, helped dozens of LMS buyers fund the right solution for their needs and compared notes with countless extended enterprise experts around the globe.

 Top 10 Channel LMS Solutions in the World